-Health and Physical Education.
+Health and Physical Education

-Stage 1 Child Studies: Children in Society
+Stage 1 Child Studies

-Child Studies examines the period of childhood from conception to eight years and issues related to the growth and development, health and wellbeing of children.
+Child Studies examines the period of childhood from conception to eight years and issues related to growth and development, health and wellbeing of children.
 Students examine the diverse range of values and beliefs about childhood and the care of children, the nature of contemporary families and the changing roles of children in a contemporary consumer society.